-I began to get increasingly nervous that I would do a big poo on the birthing table when I pushed the baby out.
+I also began to get increasingly nervous that I was going to shit on the birthing table when I pushed the baby out.

 I didn’t want to speak to any real life friends about this one, so tentatively, I consulted the mums’ site again.
-‘Do you really care more about whether you do a shit on the birthing table that you do about your helpless baby?’ came a response.
-Oh, forget it.
+‘Do you really care more about whether you do a shit on the birthing table that you do about your helpless baby?’
+Oh, bog off Brenda and go and get a job!

 I logged off.